 If you like your shots to have a higher trajectory, and more abrupt drops, the Pro V1x might be the better choice for you.
 The new update shrinks the gap between the Pro V1 and the Pro V1x, as the differences between the two are hardly noticeable.

 However, in the hands of good golfers, especially those with sufficient swing speed above 100 mph, and low handicap (sub-5), the differences between the Pro V1x and Pro V1 will be very noticeable, especially the lower overall spin.

 The Pro V1, albeit small, has a superior short game control, and can also be exploited in the hands of good golfers with an already strong short game.

-It's always hard to do a definite comparison between golf ball products, as each golfer will have a different playstyle, need, and preference.
-We will try to cover all those aspects during this section, and for that purpose, we have selected several comparisons that might fit different categories.
+It’s always hard to do a definite comparison between golf ball products, as each golfer will have a different playstyle, need, and preference.
+We will try to cover all those aspects during this section, and for that purpose, we have selected several alternatives that might fit different categories.

 Srizon Z-Star Golf Ball

 - Why we chose this comparison: a little bit less expensive yet similar overall quality, and design

 - Verdict: The Titleist Pro V1 performed better in short game control.
 The Srixon Z-Star, however, will perform better in windy situations with its penetration.
 On most other situations, the Pro V1 might be a better overall pick.
 The Z-Star XV is similar with the Pro V1x with its dual core feature, both designed for better distance with driver hits.
 Our verdict is similar, the Pro V1x is overall better, but the Srixon has better penetration for windy seasons and firm fairways.

 Titleist NXT Tour S